 But foremost on my mind were my inquiries into the health of the bees.
-Bees LOVE cranberry bogs and in the spring time you’ll find most cranberry bogs are swarming with friendly honey bees.
+Bees LOVE cranberry bogs and in the springtime, you'll find most cranberry bogs are swarming with friendly honey bees.

 This poses a conundrum for bee lovers in an industry that largely uses a tremendous amount of pesticides as well as herbicides and fungicides to manage their bogs.

-When I asked fourth-generation cranberry farmer Patrick Rhodes of Cape Cod Select what their practices did to insure the welfare of the bee population he assured me that they do everything possible to promote the successful proliferation of bee colonies for the compelling reason that without the bees there will be no cranberries.
+When I asked fourth-generation cranberry farmer Patrick Rhodes of Cape Cod Select what their practices did to ensure the welfare of the bee population he assured me that they do everything possible to promote the successful proliferation of bee colonies for the compelling reason that without the bees there will be no cranberries.

 Integrated Pest Management

-Cape Cod Select are GobalGAP certified meaning that they adhere to a strict production methodology that in many ways surpasses US agricultural certifications and regulations.
+Cape Cod Select is GobalGAP certified meaning that they adhere to a strict production methodology that in many ways surpasses US agricultural certifications and regulations.
 They also practice integrated pest management, a strategy that focuses on long-term prevention first and foremost, in their bogs with a priority of organic practices.

-In the exceptional circumstances where they are required to utilize chemical inputs it is a last line of defense, used sparingly well away from harvest season and their particular additive is bee-friendly.
+In the exceptional circumstances where they are required to utilize chemical inputs, it is a last line of defense, used sparingly well away from harvest season and their particular additive is bee-friendly.